eigenvalue000/stock-caller/README.md

 fund's form 13-f and also gets the positions from the previous accounting period, usually quarterly.
-The application will calculate the changes in positions for each stock in the hedge fund's portfolio and will display the top five largest positions from the previous accounting period and display how much they have changed in position.
+The application will calculate the changes in positions for each stock in the hedge fund's portfolio, will display the top five largest positions from the previous accounting period, and display how much they have changed in position.
 Both of these objects, which are owned by the user, will be displayed in a template using handlebars.js.